 Training Component/Content Estimated Time (60 minutes) Welcome and Introductions Agenda Introductions Group Norms (If you have already established Group Norms, paste those into the chat as a reminder for participants.)
-Learning Objectives 5 minutes Learning Collaborative Orientation (Omit Section if you offered the Farm to ECE Learning Collaborative Orientation) • Leadership Team Model • Gardening Learning Collaborative Structure • Learning Collaborative Components 15 minutes Introduction to Gardening Three Focus Areas of Farm to ECE Gardening in ECE Programs Discussion Prompt: What are some ways that you have introduced gardening concepts to the children in your ECE program or classroom?
-20 minutes Equity and Farm to ECE What is the difference between equity and equality?
-Gardening and Equity What does equity look like in child care?
-Discussion Prompt: What does equity mean to you?
-15 minutes Resources and Next Steps Resources Next Steps Key Dates Questions Coach Information 5 minutes
+Learning Objectives 10 minutes Learning Collaborative Orientation (Omit Section if you offered the Farm to ECE Learning Collaborative Orientation) Leadership Team Model Gardening Learning Collaborative Structure Learning Collaborative Components 15 minutes Introduction to Gardening Three Focus Areas of Farm to ECE Gardening in ECE Programs Discussion Prompt: What are some ways that you have introduced gardening concepts to the children in your ECE program or classroom?
+25 minutes Resources and Next Steps • Resources • Next Steps • Key Dates • Questions • Coach Information 10 minutes